The two of you are so active... its no wonder that my favorite time of day is when you are ASLEEPI hope I've inspired you!

 Colored Eggs

-really special about hand written journaling I also think it is ok to type out your journaling some of the time... just make sure you don't do it all of the time!
+really special about hand written journaling I also think it is ok to type out your journaling some of the time... just make sure you don't do i

 So my favorite part of making this page was when I was putting the title together.
 I stamped out the title and inked the edges but something was missing.
 My distress inks were sitting out from another project and my daughter came into my studio to see what I was making.
 Something inspired me to I dip those little finger tips in the ink and pressed them on a scrap paper.
 I did it with a few different colors and as it turns out they looked like a collection of colored eggs.
 Those tiny finger prints made the perfect colored eggs to finish my title!